-Rachael is a Research Consultant and PhD Candidate at ISF.
-She has a background in the environmental and social sciences, with experience researching chemicals in consumer products, food system sustainability, and waste minimisation and resource recovery across government and non-government sectors.
+Rachael is a Research Consultant at ISF.
+She has a background in the environmental and social sciences, with experience researching circular economy transition pathways, toxic chemicals in everyday products and living environments, and waste minimisation and resource recovery across government and non-government sectors.

 Prior to joining ISF, Rachael worked as a Waste Project Officer in local government, responsible for social change programs to improve recycling and waste reduction.
 Before this, Rachael worked on international research projects examining global food flows, urban food security, and the drivers of food waste in Australia.

 Rachael’s research interests include the circular economy, food waste, and environmental risk, particularly in relation to health and pollution.